-Refer to the VHF MARINE CHANNEL CHART (page 43) for instructions on use of simplex and duplex channels.
+Refer to the VHF MARINE CHANNEL CHART (page 42) for instructions on use of simplex and duplex channels.

-All channels are factory-programmed in accordance with FCC (USA).
-Industry Canada and International regulations.
+All channels are factory-programmed in accordance with FCC (USA), Industry Canada and International regulations.
 The mode of operation cannot be altered from simplex to duplex or vice-versa.
-Simplex (ship to ship) or duplex (marine operator) mode is automatically activated, depending on the channel and whether the USA, International or Canadian operating band is selected.
+Simplex (ship to ship) or duplex (marine operator) mode is automatically activated, depending on the channel and whether the USA.
+International or Canadian operating band is selected.

-6.7 KEYPAD LOCKING
+6.7 KEYPAD I OCKING

-In order to prevent accidental channel change, the HX751's keypad may be locked out.
+In order to prevent accidental channel change, the HX760S's keypad may be locked out.

-Hold down the [H/L(On)] key to lock the keypad (except the PTT, [VOL], [SQL], [POWER(也)], [LIGHT(STROBE)]. and [H/L(on)] keys) so that they are not accidentally changed.
-The "on" icon will appear at the bottom right corner on the display, to indicate that the functions are locked.
+Hold down the [H/L(On)] key to lock the keypad (except the PTT, [VOL], [SQL], [POWER( $\oplus$ )], and [H/L( $\odot$ T)] keys) so that they are not accidentally changed.
+The "On" icon will appear at the bottom right corner on the display, to indicate that the functions are locked.

-Hold down the [H/L(Om)] key until the "Om" icon disappears to unlock the radio.
+Hold down the $[H/L(\mathbf{O}{n})]$ key until the " $\mathbf{O}{n}$ " icon disappears to unlock the radio.

-6.8 NOAA WEATHER CHANNELS AND ALERT
+6.8 NOAA WEATHER CHANNELS

-1. To receive a NOAA (National Oceanic and Atmospheric Administration) weather broadcast, press and hold the [CLR(WX)] key for one second.
+To receive a NOAA (National Oceanic and Atmospheric Administration) weather broadcast, press the [WX] key.
 The transceiver changes to the weather channel mode.
 This mode consists of a preset memory bank containing the NOAA weather channels.

-- 2. When the press and hold the [CLR(WX)] key, the transceiver will be set to the last used NOAA weather channel.
-Press the [▼] or [▲] key to change to other weather channels. - To exit from the weather channel mode, press and hold the [CLR(WX)] key for one second.
+- 2. When the [WX] key is pressed, the transceiver will be set to the last used NOAA weather channel.
+Press the [▼] or [▲] key to change to other weather channels. - 3.
+To exit from the weather channel mode, press the [WX] key.
 The transceiver will revert to the channel you were using prior to switching to the weather channel mode.